graze/standards/docs/languages/PHP.md

     }
     ```

-1. Class usages MUST be in alphabetical order.
+1. Class usages SHOULD be in alphabetical order.
    ```php
    use AbstractClass;
    use ExampleInterface;